ktdreyer/storage-sig-utils/new-major-release.rst

 Setting up a new Ceph release
 =============================

 The next release of Ceph is codenamed "nautilus".
-Here are the steps to set that up within CentOS's system.
+We want to build and host this in CentOS's system.
+Here are the steps to set that up.

 Configuring CBS
 ---------------